 4. What is the best design for a legal secretary resume?

-The best design for your personal document is straightforward and based on a time-tested format.
+The best design for your personal document is straightforward and based on a time-tested resume format.
 One reason for this is that many employers use an Applicant Tracking System.
 This software filters out applicants who don’t have necessary qualifications.
 However, the ATS will also filter out any applications with spelling errors, formatting that is unusual, and content without the right keywords.

-With this in mind, choose a chronological or functional format.
+With this in mind, choose a chronological resume or functional resume format.
 We have a legal secretary resume sample for each of these.
 The chronological format is most common and lists work history in reverse chronological order.
 A functional format focuses on skills and accomplishments rather than work history.

 5. What do you put on a legal secretary resume for your first job?